Status Page Forms and Fields

 Company Website URL: Clicking the logo of your status page will forward users to this URL.

-The hex value for desired colors can be entered directly in the Header Background Color and Header Text Color fields.
+Header Background Color and Header Text Color: The hex value for desired colors can be entered directly in these fields.
 You can also click the color thumbnail to open a color picker:

 Custom CSS: OPTIONAL: Inline CSS used to style customized HTML in the Header and Footer sections and/or to style the Page itself.